gordicaleksa/pytorch-GAT/README.md

 ## Cora visualized

-You can't just start talking about GNNs without mentioning the single most famous graph dataset - the **Cora citation network**.
+You can't just start talking about GNNs without mentioning the single most famous graph dataset - **Cora**.

 Nodes in Cora represent research papers and the links are, you guessed it, citations between those papers.